Robust Point Matching with Distance Profiles: Distance Profile Matching and Its Theoretical Guarantees

 The Wasserstein-1 distance between two sets of points in $\R$ admits a closed-form expression based on the corresponding cumulative distribution functions, which can be computed efficiently \citep{peyre2019computational}.
-In this case, the computational complexity of Algorithm \ref{alg:distance_profile_matching} is computed as follows.
-For Step 1, assuming $n \ge m$, computing the Wasserstein-1 distances between two sets of points in $\R$ for $n m$ pairs takes $O(n^3 \log(n))$ in total.
-Meanwhile, Step 2 takes $O(n m \log(m))$ as it requires sorting $m$ numbers $n$ times.
-Therefore, the overall complexity of Algorithm \ref{alg:distance_profile_matching} is $O(n^3 \log(n))$ assuming $n \ge m$, which is nearly cubic in the number of points $n$; however, as the input dimension of the algorithm is $n^2$, we can say that the complexity scales nearly as the input dimension $n^2$ raised to the power of $\frac{3}{2}$.
+In this case, the computational complexity of Algorithms \ref{alg:distance_profile_matching} and \ref{alg:distance_profile_matching_assignment} is computed as follows.
+For Step 1, assuming $n \ge m$, computing the Wasserstein-1 distances between two sets of points in $\R$ for $n m$ pairs takes $O(n^3 \log(n))$ in total; when $n = m$ as in Algorithm \ref{alg:distance_profile_matching_assignment}, the exact computation is possible solely based on sorting.
+Meanwhile, Step 2 takes $O(n m \log(m))$ as it requires sorting $m$ numbers $n$ times; for Algorithm \ref{alg:distance_profile_matching_assignment}, it takes $O(n^3)$ to solve the linear assignment problem.
+Hence, the overall complexity of Algorithm \ref{alg:distance_profile_matching} or \ref{alg:distance_profile_matching_assignment} is $O(n^3 \log(n))$ assuming $n \ge m$, which is nearly cubic in the number of points $n$; however, as the input dimension of the algorithm is $n^2$, we can say that the complexity scales nearly as the input dimension $n^2$ raised to the power of $\frac{3}{2}$.